 What are those soft skills?
 I asked.
 “Employers want someone who will get up, dress up, show up, shut up and never give up,” Woody responded without hesitation.
 And there are fewer workers with those soft skills than you might think, he added.

-Meanwhile I will say this about Trump's victory: it has gotten a lot of elite globe-trotting types like Tom Friedman to take a serious interesting in places like Austin, Indiana, Louisville, Kentucky, and Roane County, Tennessee.
+Meanwhile I will say this about Trump's victory: it has gotten a lot of elite globe-trotting types like Tom Friedman to take a serious interest in places like Austin, Indiana, Louisville, Kentucky, and Roane County, Tennessee.
 In that sense Trump's voters may have been onto something.